gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 What is so special about the number 19?

-This question came up in the conversation of YSDA alumni last month on the occasion of the school turning 19 years old.
-Someone pointed out that 19 is a twin prime.
-Someone else replied that 19 is the number of cells in the only non-trivial magic hexagon.
+This question came up in a conversation among YSDA alumni last month, on the occasion of the school turning 19 years old.Someone pointed out that 19 is a twin prime.
+Someone else replied that 19 is the number of cells in the only non-trivial normal magic hexagon.

 Wait, what is a "magic hexagon"?
 Let's find out, shall we?

-> Recently, we hear a lot about AI miraculously proving and disproving long-standing conjectures, without much explanation of how it was done.
+> Recently, we have heard a lot about AI miraculously proving and disproving long-standing conjectures, often without much explanation of how it was done.
 >
-> This story gives insight into the process of making such a mathematical discovery.
+> This story offers a look inside the process of making such a mathematical discovery.

 ## Magic Squares and Magic Hexagons

-You probably know about the magic squares.
-A magic square is a square grid of numbers where every row, column, and main diagonal adds up to the exact same total, known as the magic constant.
-It's also typical to assume the numbers should be consecutive (i.e. from 1 to n^2) - otherwise we'd put the same number into all cells, which is a very boring way to fill it.
+You probably know about magic squares.
+A magic square is a square grid of numbers in which every row, every column, and both main diagonals add up to the same total, known as the magic constant.
+We also usually require the numbers to be consecutive - typically from $1$ to $n^2$.
+Otherwise, we could just put the same number into every cell, which is a very boring way to fill a square.

 <object
   type="image/svg+xml"